 And without further ado ...

-Just because this guy's team was eliminated by Halloween is no reason for him not to say why these two teams are terrible.
+Just because this guy's team was eliminated by Halloween is no reason for him to say why these two teams are terrible.
 You know, the two teams playing in the Super Bowl.
 Get ready for three hours of why his team will be playing in the game next year.
-Just nod your head and say, "Yeah, it sure does sound like next year is going to be the year for the Cowboys."
-"Yeah, the Raiders will be awesome with Johnny Football."
+Just nod your head and say, "Yeah, it sure does sound like next year is going to be the year for the Dallas Cowboys.
+Romo is awesome."

 I'm just here for the commercials

-At least one party guest will take great pride in the fact he doesn't watch football and revel in his ignorance.
+At least one party guest will take great pride in the fact that he doesn't watch football and revel in his ignorance.
 And why he's at a Super Bowl party, I have no idea.
-He's also the (expletive) who becomes annoyed if you talk during the commercials (it's the best part!) and can't understand why you went outside to smoke during the halftime show.
+He's also the (expletive) who becomes annoyed if you talk during the commercials (it's the best part!) and can't understand why you went outside during the halftime show.
 He's guaranteed to root for the team you don't want to win and be super smug about it.

 The misguided know it all

 This person loves the team, or at least that's the conclusion we can draw from the back tattoo.
 So why and the hell are they here?
 Hardcore fans are no fun because if their team loses, we all lose.
-Most of us just want to sit around, enjoy the game and maybe crack a few jokes.
+Most just want to sit around, drink some beers and crack a few jokes.
 You can't do that with a hardcore fan in the midst.
 He'll make the room miserable.
 I almost had to root for the Broncos during their playoff game because we have a few Donks fans with us.
 Miserable.
 I felt bad when I cheered for the Colts because it just doesn't seem cool.

-So don't worry diehard fan, we'll smooth things out with your spouse (who is likely making you go to this party).
+So hey, diehard, go ahead and stay home.
+We'll smooth things out with your husband/wife (who is likely making you go to this party).
 We'll cover for you.
 You just sit home and enjoy the game.